 Morning sightseeing introduces us to the brilliant murals and sculptures inside Mogao Grottos, one of the most celebrated legacies of the Silk Road era.
 Situated at a strategic point along the Silk Route, at the crossroads of trade as well as religious, cultural and intellectual influences, the 492 cells and cave sanctuaries in Mogao are famous for their statues and wall paintings, spanning 1,000 years of Buddhist art.
 In the afternoon, we visit the Crescent Moon Lake and Singing Sand Dunes.

-Our sightseeing in Urumqi includes Red Hill Park and Xinjiang Uygur Autonomous Region Museum where the famous Tarim Mummies are on display.
+Our sightseeing in Urumqi includes Xinjiang Uygur Autonomous Region Museum where the famous Tarim Mummies are on display and the Red Hill Park.

+Day trip to Turpan.
 Situated on the northern route of the Silk Road, Turpan is a fertile oasis where crops and vineyards are irrigated by an underground water canal system called Karez.
-Ethnic Uyghurs make up 70% of the total population.
+Ethnic Uyghurs make up 70% of the total population

 Sightseeing in Turpan features Jiaohe Ruins (Yarkhoto, an ancient garrison town), the Karez museum and the Bezeklik Buddhist Caves in the Flaming Mountains.